GNOME/jhbuild/doc/command-reference.rst

    System packages are installed using PackageKit, if available.
 For distributions using APT such as ``Debian`` and ``Ubuntu``, this option requires apt-file to be installed.

+   The user would have to confirm the list of packages about to be installed, unless the ``--assume-yes`` option is given.

+``--dump``
+   This option prints a machine readable list of missing sysdeps.

+``--dump-all``
+   This option prints a machine readable list of all missing sysdeps.

 ::